hyperledger-archives/indy-client/getting-started.md

 Usage:
     connect(test | live)
 ```
-Alice might also try the 'help' command to explore what’s available.
+Alice might also try the 'help' command to see a list of the other commands that are available to her.

 ## Evaluate an Invitation